snowdrop/k8s-infra/hetzner/README-cloud.md

 Once the server is created it must be secured before installing other software.
 For that check [this README file](../ansible/playbook/README.md).

-# Steps to create a k8s / okd cluster
+# Steps to create a k8s cluster

 Check [the corresponding README file](../kubernetes/README.md).